 Semi Truck Accidents in Georgia account for over 200 fatal truck accidents per year.
 Federal Motor Carrier Safety regulations are minimum standard for intrastate carriers in Georgia, in order to prevent semi truck accidents in Georgia.
 State statute provides option of filing suit directly against insurers of motor carriers.
-Victims of semi truck accidents in Georgia can pursue possible compensation, with the help of attorneys affiliated with the Georgia Injury Attorney Group.
+Victims of semi truck accidents in Georgia can pursue possible compensation, with the help of attorneys affiliated with Attorney Group for Georgia.
 If you find yourself in this position, be aware that you DO have legal options and should not hesitate to contact said attorneys.
 Semi truck accidents in Georgia and any other state can be prevented by practicing safety precautions as well as the following of federal regulations.
 However, for the unfortunate situations in which accidents do occur, there are available legal options and pursuit of compensation available.